 Damian Lewis Apologizes To Ian McKellen For His 'Fruity Actor' Remark

-Damian Lewis has apologized to Ian McKellen after he appeared to mock the veteran movie star in an interview.
+Damian Lewis has apologized to Ian McKellen after he appeared to poke fun at the renowned movie star in an interview.

-During an interview with Britain's The Guardian newspaper earlier this year, the Homeland star remarked that he didn't want to become "one of those slightly over-the-top, fruity actors who would have an illustrious career on stage, but wouldn't start getting any kind of film work until I was 50 and then start playing wizards".
+During an interview with Britain's The Guardian newspaper, the Homeland star remarked that he didn't want to become "one of those slightly over-the-top, fruity actors who would have an illustrious career on stage, but wouldn't start getting any kind of film work until I was 50 and then start playing wizards".

 Although, the 42 year-old actor did not refer to any individual by name, many fans assumed his comments were directed at McKellen, who plays wizard Gandalf in The Hobbit and The Lord Of The Rings film franchises.